Grinnell Glacier Trail – A Must-Do Hike in Glacier National Park

 Note: Fees may apply for using the boats.

-Glacier’s Wildlife along Grinnell Glacier Trail
+Glacier’s Wildlife Along the Grinnell Glacier Trail

 The Many Glacier Valley is home to a large concentration of grizzly and black bears.
-The animals thrive in this forested paradise, often crossing the trail and surprising the oblivious hikers.
+The animals thrive in this forested paradise, often crossing the trail and surprising oblivious hikers.

 Many Glacier - Roads and Destinations